Gradient Projection Newton Algorithm for Sparse Collaborative Learning Using Synthetic and Real Datasets of Applications: Gradient Projection Newton Algorithm

 Based on the notation in \eqref{notation-1}, we actually have

-The algorithmic framework of GPNA summarized in \cref{algorithm 1} consists of two major components.
+The algorithmic framework of GPNA summarized in Algorithm \ref{algorithm 1} consists of two major components.
 The first one is based on the two projected gradient steps, which enforces two variables to satisfy the sparsity constraints.
 The second part adopts a Newton step to speed up the convergence.
-However, the Newton step is only performed when one of the following conditions is satisfied,
+However, the Newton step is only performed when one of the following conditions is satisfied, { } where $\epsilon>0$ is a given tolerance.